astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/nick-knack-equipment.md

 A firefighter's mask.
 The oxygen feed saved a child's life.
 Used passively, to create a telekinetic barrier that keeps Nick from getting badly hurt in super-combat.

 ## Situational
 The wheels off Laser Hawk's first board.
+A source of freedom and safety.
+Allows Nick to telekinetically operate his own body like a dancer or martial artist, moving with impossible fluidity and grace. *Failure*: Nick becomes impulsive and reckless, willing to try anything.

 Zephyr's first running shoes, scorched from super-speed friction and worn down by early power development.
 Gives huge boosts in running speed and tremendous leaping distance. *Failure*: Nick gains uncontrollable speed and cannot stop moving.